slevomat/coding-standard/README.md

 bin/phing
 ```

-We are always looking forward for your bugreports, feature requests and pull requests.
+We are always looking forward to your bugreports, feature requests and pull requests.
 Thank you.

 ## Code of Conduct